Think you already know all about Netflix? Think again.

 There are dozens of hidden tips and tricks out there -- everything from removing embarrassing titles from your history, to an option that lets you adjust the look of subtitles.
 We've rounded up several of them right here and plan to continually update this piece as we discover more.
 So, sit back, grab the remote, and be prepared to totally maximise your binge-watching experience from any device.

 The very best Netflix tips and tricks

 Circumvent regional restrictions

-Some regions, such as the US, get a better Netflix service in that they get newer TV shows and a wider range of movies.
-However, you can circumvent any regional restrictions in the UK by using a network service like Media Hint.
-It only works on computers and costs £2.50 a month (or £25 a year), but it will essentially allow you to access Netflix libraries in other countries.
+Some regions get a better Netflix service in that they get a wider range of TV shows and movies.
+However, you can circumvent any regional restrictions in the UK, or anywhere else, by using a VPN, like ExpressVPN.
+There are also services like Media Hint.
+It works on computers and costs $3.95 a month, but it will essentially allow you to access Netflix libraries in other countries.

 Adjust video resolution

 You can check the resolution of what you’re actually watching by going to Your Account page, then select Playback Settings, and under Data Usage, select High.
 After, click Save.
 You can also navigate to Netflix.com/HdToggle on your PC and select "High" to make sure you're always set up for HD viewing by selecting.
 Just keep in mind that HD content eats through cellular data, so be conscious when using Netflix on your phone.

 You can change subtitles from the default yellow sans-serif font.
 All you need to do is go to Your Account > Your Profile > Subtitle Appearance.
 In the pop-up box, you will see options to change the look as well as preview it until you're happy.